abd2re/ib-notes-save/TOK Exhibition.md

 4. Is bias inevitable in the production of knowledge?//
 6. What constraints are there on the pursuit of knowledge?//
 7. Are some things unknowable?//
-9. What role do experts play in influencing our consumption or acquisition of knowledge?/
-10. How might the context in which knowledge is presented influence whether it is accepted or rejected?/
+10. How might the context in which knowledge is presented influence whether it is accepted or rejected?//
 11. Does our knowledge depend on our interactions with other knowers?/
 12. Does all knowledge impose ethical obligations on those who know it?/
 13. Who owns knowledge?/